Survey of Prehisoric Mesoamerica

 - Default Grading Options

 Examines the development of pre-contact Mesoamerican indigenous cultures from the earliest known Paleo-Indian occupation to the impact of the Spanish invasion, surveying the dynamics of economic, social, political, cultural, and religious systems of the Maya, the Aztec, and their neighbors.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: IRW 115 or WR 115 or equivalent placement; placement into MTH 65 or MTH 98.
 Audit available.

 Upon successful completion of this course, students will be able to:

 - Define the boundaries of cultural areas in order to interpret how geography contributed to cultural development.